wandeg/microsoft-graph-docs/api-reference/beta/resources/graph-manage-docs.md

 Most of the information in the sections of this article can be found in [**GitHub Help**](http://help.github.com/) articles.

-Before you can contribute to the Microsoft Graph repository, you must [set up your environment to use GitHub](graph-set-up.md).

 ## Create a new branch

 1. Open your git console.